fsilva7456/beta-flow/README.md

 # Beta Flow

-A FastAPI backend for executing tasks using LLMs and managing workflows.
+A FastAPI backend for executing tasks using LLMs with support for conditional and parallel workflow execution.

 ## Features

 - LLM Integration with OpenAI's GPT-4 Turbo
 - Workflow Creation and Management
+- Conditional Workflow Steps
-- Sequential Workflow Execution
+- Parallel Step Execution
 - In-memory SQLite Database

-## Local Setup
+## Installation and Setup

 1. Clone the repository:
    ```bash